NewPage Corporation

 process of making web materials such as paper.

-1964, the company became the leading supplier of machine vision
+the mid 1960's, the company became the leading supplier of web

 appropriation facilitated the introduction of various